 Reach out to people you mention in your blog content

-One thing I do regularly is to reach out to everyone I mentioned in a recent blog post, to let them know I've included them in my content and to encourage them to check out what I've written.
+One thing I do regularly is contact everyone I've mentioned in a recent blog post to let them know I've included them in my content and encourage them to check out what I've written.
 You can help promote your blog by tastefully mentioning influencers in your content and then sending them a link to the blog post that features them.

-It doesn't take much effort, but it can be a very effective blog marketing strategy, especially for how little effort it takes to execute.
-Also, don't feel like you have to write a novel in your email to every influencer.
-In fact, shorter is often much more effective – a quick disclaimer, a link to the blog, and a quick caption of where they're mentioned can be reason enough to reach out and let them know.
+This doesn't require much effort, but it can be a very effective blog marketing strategy, especially considering how little work it takes to implement.
+Also, don't feel obligated to write a novel in your email to every influencer.
+In fact, shorter is often much more effective—a quick shout-out, a link to the blog, and a brief caption explaining where they're mentioned can be reason enough to reach out and let them know.

-When emailing an influencer, consider asking them if they would be willing to share your article with their audience.
-Make it easy for them by providing a quick link (and a pre-written sample tweet) that they can easily share.
+When you email an influencer, consider asking if they would be willing to share your article with their audience.
+Make it easy for them by providing a quick link (and a pre-written tweet example) that they can easily share.

-Be open to the possibility that they may not be interested in sharing your article, but you have already taken an important first step in creating a value-driven relationship with an influencer in your niche.
+Be open to the possibility that they might not be interested in sharing your article, but you've already taken an important first step in building a value-driven relationship with an influencer in your niche.
 Over time, you may be able to develop a mutually beneficial relationship by continuing to mention them both on your own blog and in guest posts you write elsewhere.
-Keep delivering value and investing in the people who can have the most impact in helping you advance your own blog marketing, and it will eventually pay big dividends.
+Keep providing value and investing in the people who can have the greatest impact by helping you grow your own blog's marketing, and it will eventually pay off handsomely.

 Become a guest on podcasts and YouTube channels

-As bloggers, it can be easy to forget that it's not all about the writing.
-You should also network using other forms of media like podcasts, video content, webinars, live streams (and other channels that fit well with people in your niche).
+As bloggers, it can be easy to forget that it's not all about writing.
+You also need to network using other forms of media such as podcasts, video content, webinars, live streams (and other channels that resonate well with people in your niche).

-If you know someone with a relevant podcast or YouTube channel that could help you with your blog marketing efforts, ask them if they would be interested in having you as a guest, being sure to note that you will of course promoting the event to your audience as well.
+If you know someone with a relevant podcast or YouTube channel who could help with your blog marketing efforts, ask them if they would be interested in having you as a guest, taking care to note that you will of course promote the event to your audience as well.

-Remember, before embarking on a podcast, prepare ahead of time based on what the episode will cover, so you can provide impactful advice and ideas.
-People will listen to see how well you know your craft, so be ready to meet the moment.
+Remember that before launching a podcast, prepare in advance based on what the episode will cover, so you can provide impactful advice and insights.
+People will listen to see how knowledgeable you are about your subject, so be ready to deliver.

-You can get guested on other people's podcasts and YouTube channels, but you can also start a podcast yourself and host your own show.
-The more influential the guest, the more audience you can attract (especially if your guest talks about the episode once it's released).
+You can be invited onto other people's podcasts and YouTube channels, but you can also launch your own podcast and host your own show.
+The more influential your guest is, the larger your audience can be (especially if your guest talks about the episode after it's released).

 Use webinars and conferences to promote blog content

-This tried-and-true blog marketing strategy, asking guests about your own blog, podcast, or YouTube channel, is often flattering to the guest, and they'll usually be happy to promote their appearance on your show.
-Just make sure you have reasonable value to air them in terms of reach (how many people will hear or see their interview) and the effort you will put into promoting the episode.
+This tried-and-tested blog marketing strategy—asking guests to appear on your own blog, podcast, or YouTube channel—is often flattering for the guest, and they'll generally be happy to promote their appearance on your show.
+Just make sure you have a reasonable incentive to broadcast them in terms of reach (how many people will hear or see their interview) and the effort you'll put into promoting the episode.

-When you share these types of posts or include influential guests in your podcast, you're sharing your audience with them, and they (ideally) are sharing their audience with you by promoting the content once it's live.
-It's another example of a win-win where everyone gets something of value out of the equation.
+When you share these types of posts or include influential guests on your podcast, you share your audience with them, and they (ideally) share their audience with you by promoting the content once it's online.
+This is another example of a win-win situation where everyone gets something valuable out of it.

 Co-host webinars with a brand or blogger

-Another way to network and create valuable content at the same time is to co-host a webinar with another blogger, influencer, or brand in your space.
-Your combined audience will come together and you can give a presentation, answer questions, or just talk about a topic relevant to both audiences at once.
+Another way to network and create valuable content simultaneously is to co-host a webinar with another blogger, influencer, or brand in your space.
+Your combined audience will come together, and you can give a presentation, answer questions, or simply discuss a topic relevant to both audiences at once.

-To quickly summarize if you're unfamiliar, a webinar (or virtual summit) is an online event that often features a Q&A session and a presentation component.
-You can share your expertise, and your guest can also share theirs.
-If they have a larger audience than you, it's a good way to show that you have authority in your niche as well, and it's a good place to promote your blog from a branding perspective. .
+To summarize quickly if you're not familiar, a webinar (or virtual summit) is an online event that often includes a Q&A session and a presentation component.
+You can share your expertise, and your guest can share theirs as well.
+If they have a larger audience than you, it's a great way to demonstrate your authority in your field and a good platform to promote your blog from a branding perspective.

-You don't have to limit yourself to other bloggers either, I've often found that notable brands in your niche are more than willing to co-host a webinar (and the results can be even more impactful).
-It's a great way to show off their product or service to your audience while providing something useful to everyone who comes along.
+You also don't have to limit yourself to other bloggers; I've often found that prominent brands in your niche are more than willing to co-host a webinar (and the results can be even more impactful).
+It's a great way to showcase their product or service to your audience while providing something useful to everyone who attends.

 8. Use email to promote your blog and get repeat visitors

-Email marketing has long been synonymous with building a successful blogging business.
-As a result, most blogs have at least some means of garnering email subscribers (whether through the promise of a weekly advice column, notifications about new content, a free course, a lead magnet, or other).
+Email marketing has long been synonymous with the development of a successful blogging business.
+As a result, most blogs have at least some means of collecting email subscribers (whether by promising a weekly advice column, notifications about new content, a free course, a lead magnet, or something else).

 Why does email marketing have such an impact on most bloggers?
-Because it helps bring together a group of highly committed people in one place.
+Because it helps bring together a group of highly engaged people in one place.
 People intentionally choose to join your mailing list (and can unsubscribe at any time).
-What is important though is that they are on your list distribution by choice , meaning they're already interested in your work, and your emails can get them interested in your blog, drive traffic to new content, and (probably) serve as the first paying customers for all the products or services you decide to launch.
+What's important, though, is that they're on your list. distribution by choice This means they are already interested in your work, and your emails can encourage them to take an interest in your blog, drive traffic to new content, and (likely) serve as early paying customers for any products or services you decide to launch.

 Gathering email subscribers and keeping them engaged takes time and effort, so let's review some of the ways you can use email as a basic blog marketing strategy today.